Asset Purchase Agreement (APA) Template

 The Parties agree as follows:

-Upon the terms and conditions and in reliance on the representations, warranties and covenants set forth in this Agreement, Seller agrees to sell, assign, transfer, and convey to Purchaser at the Closing, a non-exclusive right, title, and interest in and to the Assets, which are composed of a copy of .
-In addition, the software also includes [Feature or Component Description].
-The Purchaser’s purchase of the non-exclusive right, title, and interest in and to the software will result in Purchaser’s incorporation of the software into its own software offering that shall be the exclusive property of the Purchaser, known as . will be subject to further development, changes, and improvements, exclusively at the Purchaser’s discretion.
+Upon the terms and conditions and in reliance on the representations, warranties and covenants set forth in this Agreement, Seller agrees to sell, assign, transfer, and convey to Purchaser at the Closing, a non-exclusive right, title and interest in and to the Assets, which are composed of a copy of the software platform.
+In addition, the software also includes a full signature/document signing solution that was made available to Purchaser.
+The Purchaser’s purchase of the non-exclusive right, title and interest in and to the software discussed in the preceding sentence will result in Purchaser’s incorporation of the software into its own software offering that shall be the exclusive property of the Purchaser, known as . will be subject to further development, changes and improvements, exclusively at the Purchaser’s discretion. already includes the non-exclusive copy of and the full signature solution that was made available to Purchaser, and many other new features and additions made, like the and many more.

-The Seller agrees to train the appointed employees of the Purchaser and provide the Purchaser’s developers with all [Access Information Description] to enable the Purchaser to assume further development and/or hosting of the platform in the future.
-However, the Purchaser agrees that the Seller may perform website development and hosting pertaining to the software’s use as long as the Seller delivers the level of service agreed to in the Service Level Agreement contained in Exhibit 1 hereto.
+The Seller agrees to train the appointed employees of the Purchaser and provide the Purchaser’s developers with all access codes, usernames and passwords for servers and hosted solutions and all other relevant information to enable the Purchaser to assume further development and/or hosting of the platform in future.
+However, as set forth herein, Purchaser agrees that the Seller will have the option to do all website development and supply hosting pertaining to the use of any software included in or derived from the Assets, as long as the Seller delivers to the level of service agreed to in the Service Level Agreement contained in Exhibit 1 hereto.

 The purchase terms are:

-At closing, the Purchaser shall pay the Seller [Purchase Compensation Terms].
-The Purchaser will not transfer ownership of the Assets or the Developments to any other entity without providing Seller compensation equal to [Compensation Amount/Terms].
+At closing, the Purchaser shall pay the Seller restricted common stock shares (the “Stock Compensation”) of the Purchaser’s stock shares.
+Purchaser will not transfer ownership of the Assets or the Developments to any other entity without providing Seller compensation equal to the value of its shares at the time of such transfer.

-The Seller will not transfer, sell, or dispose of the Shares received, except for conducting open market sales of a maximum of [Percentage] per month following the Lockup Period.
+The Seller will not transfer, sell, contract to sell, devise, gift, assign, pledge, hypothecate, put up as surety, distribute or grant any option to purchase or otherwise dispose of, directly or indirectly the Shares received, except for conducting open market sales of the Shares of a maximum of of the Seller’s shares then held for each month following the Lockup Period.

-Should the Seller’s shares constitute more than [Insert Percentage]% of the Purchaser’s outstanding shares, the Seller may be under further restrictions if deemed an insider, including that the Seller may be deemed presumptively an insider solely for holding more than [Insert Percentage]% of the Purchaser’s outstanding shares.
+Should the Seller’s shares constitute more than of the Purchaser’s outstanding shares, the Seller may be under further restrictions if deemed an insider, including that the Seller may be deemed presumptively an insider solely for holding more than of the Purchaser’s outstanding shares.

-The full purchase price or shares of the Acquisition shall be fully refundable if the Seller breaches the Agreement pursuant to [Confidentiality/Trading in Securities Clauses] and/or any of the following:
+The full purchase price or shares of the Acquisition shall be fully refundable if the Seller breaches the Agreement pursuant to Confidentiality and/or Trading in Securities and/or any of the following:

-(i) Material misrepresentations or omissions by the Seller, or should Seller not have full marketable title to all of the Assets;
+material misrepresentations or omissions by the Seller or should Seller not have full marketable title to all of the Assets;

 Seller's material failure to comply with any of the covenants in this Agreement, but not including the Service Level Agreement attached hereto; or

-If written notice of any of the preceding [(ii), (iii), or (iv)] is provided by Purchaser to Seller within [Insert Number] days of the signing of this Agreement, Purchaser has [Insert Period] to bring an action against Seller seeking declaratory relief that such actions occurred.
-The shares can only be voided upon the final, non-appealable decision of a Court of competent jurisdiction finding that the specified conduct occurred.
+if written notice of any of the preceding clauses (ii), (iii), or (iv) is provided by Purchaser to Seller within 0 days of the signing of this Agreement.
+Upon any such notice being timely provided, Purchaser has 0 years to bring an action against Seller seeking declaratory relief that such actions occurred, and the shares can only be voided upon the final, non-appealable decision of a Court of competent jurisdiction finding that the specified conduct occurred.

 At the Closing, the Seller shall have no liabilities with respect to the Assets.